What Will Grand Slam Champ Roger Federer Do After Retirement?

-What will Roger Federer do after retiring from tennis? originally appeared on NBC Sports Chicago
+What will Roger Federer do after retiring from tennis? originally appeared on NBC Sports Bayarea

 Roger Federer may be retiring from professional tennis but he has made it clear that he will still be very involved in the sport moving forward.